jbird55044/-weekend-sql-to-do-list-public/README.md

 ## Installation

 requires server.js to run in NodeJS.
 Use "npm Start" script to start server.
 Default is port 5000.
 Install: bootstrap, PostgreSQL (pg), express.
 Database file included in root of application files.
-Bootstrap.bundle.js required for active pulldowns.
+Bootstrap.bundle.js required for active pulldowns.  "npm install @chenfengyuan/datepicker" is required for the datepicker routine.

 ## Usage
 Upon starting application, all tasks appear in table below entry area.
 Click on any row to modify it's contents, or delete the row.
 To add a new task, either populate the data from a row below by clicking on it, or enter fresh data, then select <add new task>.